enginooby-academics/code-refactoring/CS.md

 ```
 + **String methods**
 ```
-// Indicates whether the specified string is null or an Empty string.
+//Indicates whether the specified string is null or an Empty string.
 String.IsNullOrEmpty(string value);

-// Indicates whether a specified string is null, empty, or consists only of white-space characters.
+//Indicates whether a specified string is null, empty, or consists only of white-space characters.
 String.IsNullOrWhiteSpace(string value);
 ```